Radiotechniman/com.neo/README.md

 ## ToDo:

+Add more devices

 NAS-WR01ZE
 - Power Usage not always reporting

 NAS-DS01Z
-- Being able to get the on/off status and doing something with it
+- Cleaning the code a bit more